zh-lx/code-inspector/docs/en/index.md

     details: Just need click the dom, you can quickly locate the source code, greatly improving the development experience and efficiency.
   - icon: 📖
     title: Easy to Use
-    details: The installation, configuration, and usage steps are very simple, and can be accessed and used in just one minute.
+    details: The installation, configuration, and usage steps are very simple, and can be installed and used in just one minute.
   - icon: 🎨
     title: Widely Supportability
     details: Supports use in webpack/vite, supports multiple frameworks such as vue/react.